-ull mechanisms are among the incentive-based development approaches, such as prizes and advance market commitments (AMC), that pay only after predefined results are achieved.
-Thus far, prize-based approaches have been used to encourage innovation, recognizing that socially beneficial technologies are by nature a public good and underprovided (Masters 2003 and Masters and Delbecg 2008).
-These prizes are usually structured as winner-take-all grand reward such as the X Prize, first awarded in 2004, which sponsors high-profile competitions to encourage technological breakthroughs "for the benefit of humanity."
-While the focus of these prizes has been to develop technologies, more recently Michael Kremer has argued for using AMC that not only spur innovative technology, but also include a market test to ensure that the technology is adopted.
+ull mechanisms are among the incentive-based approaches to development such as prizes and advance market commitments (AMCs) that pay value-chain actors who pursue the incentivized goal only after predefined results are achieved.
+Thus far, most prize-based approaches have been used to encourage innovation creating new technologies, recognizing that socially beneficial technologies are by nature a public good and underprovided (Masters 2003 and Masters and Delbecg 2008).
+These prizes are usually structured as a winner-take- all grand reward such as the X Prize, first awarded in 2004, which sponsors high-profile competitions to encourage technological breakthroughs "for the benefit of humanity."
+While the focus of these prizes has been to develop technologies, Michael Kremer has argued for using AMCs that not only spur development of innovative technology, but also include a market test to ensure that the technology is adopted.
 For example, the AMC for developing a pneumococcal vaccine pays winners only after the vaccines are purchased by countries where targeted beneficiaries live.
 However, the AMC does not specifically focus on developing a market for the vaccine or engaging the private sector.
-In 2008, William Masters proposed a proportional prize to encourage private sector actors to develop technological innovations to address predefined agriculture development challenges such as increasing yields (Masters and Delbecq, 2008).
+In 2008, William Masters proposed a proportional (rather than winner-take-all) prize to encourage not just one, but many, private sector actors to develop technological innovations to address predefined agriculture development challenges such as increasing yields.
 This approach emphasizes innovation in breakthrough technologies and encourages private sector engagement with some focus on adoption, but includes nearly no focus on developing a market for the innovations.
-Overall, these approaches that combine innovation and adoption do not recognize that research and dissemination are typically domains of different types of organizations.
+Overall, these approaches that combine innovation and adoption do not recognize that technology development and dissemination are typically domains of different types of organizations.

 In contrast, AgResults technology adoption pilots have the explicit aim of not only encouraging adoption by smallholder farmers, but developing a functioning and sustainable market that will provide the technology to these farmers.
 Therefore, AgResults pull mechanisms focus on socially beneficial technologies that are usually further along in their development.
-AgResults provides payments (or incentives) to targeted market players (or "solvers") only after they achieve pre-specified outcomes associated with development of a market for the agricultural products or services they promote.
-The payments are designed to alter the risk-reward payoff to market players, motivating investments that address the underlying market failures that otherwise limit the development and provision of beneficial technologies.
+AgResults provides payments (or incentives) to targeted market players (or "solvers") after and only if they achieve the pre-specified outcomes of developing or marketing innovative agricultural products or services.

+The payments are designed to alter the risk-reward payoff to market players, motivating investments that address the underlying market failures that limit the development and adoption of beneficial technologies.

-As such, pull mechanisms, if successful, can leverage donor funds by engaging the private sector to substantially increase their investment in food security and agricultural development.
-Without relinquishing resources up front, the sponsor has a chance to engage more than one innovator at a time, thereby theoretically increasing the chances of success, while removing the risk of contracting with a sole innovator who may not succeed-yet who could use up all the donor's resources in the attempt.
+As such, pull mechanisms, if successful, can significantly leverage donor funds by engaging the private sector to substantially and sustainably increase their investment in food security and agricultural development.
+Without relinquishing resources up front, the sponsor has a chance to engage more than one innovator at a time, thereby theoretically increasing the chances of success, especially if there is a good-sized pool of potential solvers.
 By directly engaging with the private sector, this approach also avoids crowding out the private sector, which often happens with grants that use subsidies or provide technologies for free.
-Pull mechanisms also offer the appealing advantage of Pull mechanisms in this context are seen as a possible complement or even alternative to traditional donorfunded development approaches that seek to "push" promising technologies out to beneficiaries through grants or contracts that pay in advance for recipients' efforts.
+Pull mechanisms also offer the appealing advantage of removing a donor's risk of contracting with a sole innovator who may not succeed-yet who could use up all the donor's resources in the attempt.
+Pull mechanisms in this context are seen as a possible complement or even alternative to traditional donor-funded development approaches that seek to "push" promising technologies out to beneficiaries through grants or contracts that pay in advance for recipients' efforts.
 In the next section, we discuss how pull mechanisms can work to address market failures in the agriculture sector, which is how they are used in AgResults.